 It can be challenging to re-establish relationships when you return.
 It can be frustrating to try to share your experiences and enthusiasm with others.
 Some students report that re-adjusting to life in the U.S. is much harder than the cultural adjustment they expected to go through in their host countries.

 This section of our website is intended to help you think through the process of returning so it's easier on you and your friends and family.
 We give you some ideas about how to keep your international experience alive, and ways you can get involved in global activities here in eastern Iowa.

-If you neglected to maintain your registration in the appropriate course number at the UI while abroad, you will need to register retroactively for 165:500 STUDY ABROAD and pay the registration fee before your credit can be transferred.
-You may also need to complete an "Application for Re-Entry" at the Undergraduate Admissions Office, 107 Calvin Hall, which carries an additional $20 fee.
+If you neglected to maintain your registration in the appropriate course number at the UI while abroad, you will need to register retroactively for 165:500 STUDY ABROAD and pay the relevant administrative fees as well as a retroactive registration fee.
+Speak with your study abroad advisor if you have questions about this process.